'X-Men' director Bryan Singer calls sex abuse claims 'shakedown'

 The film is estimated to gross $108 million in its opening weekend at the U.S. box office, according to BoxOffice.com.

-The latest installment of the “X-Men” franchise stars Patrick Stewart, Jennifer Lawrence and Hugh Jackman, and is distributed by 20th Century Fox.
+The latest instalment of the “X-Men” franchise stars Patrick Stewart, Jennifer Lawrence and Hugh Jackman, and is distributed by 20th Century Fox.

 Singer’s attorney had previously denied the allegations.